mackrusing/rest-api/structure.md

 ## Put requests to /users

 `PUT /users?id=1`, `PUT /users?username=mackrusing`
-: create a new user, replacing an existing user if it has the same id
+: create a new user (same functionality as post), but replaces an existing user if a query is provided

 ## Patch requests to /users